nicklockwood/ShapeScript/docs/mac/camera-control.md

-Rotate model                 | Click and drag with one finger Pan up/down/left/right       | Swipe with two fingers Zoom in and out              | Either pinch, or hold Shift + swipe up or down with two fingers Rotate                       | Pinch, then rotate fingers
+Rotate model                 | Click and drag with one finger Pan up/down/left/right       | Swipe with two fingers Zoom in and out              | Either pinch, or hold Shift + swipe up or down with two fingers Roll                         | Pinch, then rotate fingers

 ## Copy Settings